stefwalter/blog/content/technical/stop-deploying-packages.md

 Category: Linux
 Summary: Packages shouldn't be assembled as you deploy a system.
 You shuold treat tools that assemble packages while deploying a production system are legacy tools.

 Packages shouldn't be assembled as you deploy a system to production.
-You should treat tools that assemble packages while deploying a production system as legacy tools.
+You shouldn't use tools that assemble packages while deploying a production system.
 Here's why.

 <div style="text-align: center">
 <img alt="Be prepared to stop" src="../images/be-prepared-to-stop.jpg">